Phil Hardy (journalist)

 Philippe George "Phil" 'Hardy (7 April 1945 – 8 April 2014) was an English film and music industry journalist.

 Life and career

-He was born in Scarborough, Yorkshire in 1945 and studied at the University of Sussex, 1964-1969.
-He was a visiting student at the University of California, Berkeley (1966-1967).
-At Sussex he was a member of the committee of students, including Mike Robinson and Gary Herman, who ran the University of Sussex Film Society in 1968-1969, during which time the Society launched The Brighton Film Review.
+Hardy was born in Scarborough, Yorkshire in 1945 and studied at the University of Sussex, 1964–1969.
+He was a visiting student at the University of California, Berkeley (1966–1967).
+At Sussex he was a member of the committee of students, including Mike Robinson and Gary Herman, who ran the University of Sussex Film Society in 1968–1969, during which time the Society launched The Brighton Film Review.